Moree

 The level of residential development activity in Moree is very low in comparison to the average area assessed nationally by AreaSearch

-Recent construction comprises 83.0% standalone homes and 17.0% attached dwellings, maintaining Moree's traditional low-density character focused on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 1301 people as of June 2021.
-According to AreaSearch's latest quarterly estimate, Moree is projected to grow by 2,551 residents through to 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially leading to increased buyer competition and supporting price increases in the future.
+This activity is also below average nationally, reflecting the area's maturity and potentially pointing to planning constraints.
+Recent construction in Moree comprises 83.0% standalone homes and 17.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated count of 1301 people per dwelling approval reflects its quiet, low activity development environment.
+Looking ahead, Moree is expected to grow by 2,542 residents through to 2041, according to the latest AreaSearch quarterly estimate (as of June 2021).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development